 Hidden on the northwest side of San Antonio, near the medical district, is where you will find Denman Estate park.
 Although it does not have many amenities, it is a unique and memorable community park.
 The atmosphere of the park is peaceful, and its appearance will provide you with special photographic moments.

-- South Korean pagoda
+- Enjoy the South Korean pagoda from a distance

 Denman Estate Park is fairly small (20 acres), but you could spend more time here than in some larger parks.
 After parking, I noticed the Tower of the Americas in the distance.
-This is one of only a few parks with that quality in San Antonio.
-The view can be seen from the top of the hill, above the open field which often hosts picnics, games, and dog friendly activities.
+This is one of only a few parks with that distinction in San Antonio.
+The view can be seen from the top of the hill, above the field which often hosts picnics, games, and dog friendly activities.

 South Korean Pagoda